CCG Funding Opportunities

 Novel Technology Tools to Facilitate Research Using Next Generation Patient-derived Cancer Models

-NCI is accepting applications to support the development of "technology tools" that will facilitate the utilization of next-generation cancer models developed by the Human Cancer Models Initiative.
+NCI accepted applications to support the development of "technology tools" that facilitate the utilization of next-generation cancer models developed by the Human Cancer Models Initiative.
 Examples of proposed technology tools may include new and/or optimized laboratory methods, reagents, screening read-outs, and/or tools for data processing.
 RFA-CA-19-055 details.

 NCI Genomic Characterization Centers

 NCI has published a request for proposals to acquire contractor(s) who will function as Genomic Characterization Centers (GCCs), providing high-resolution, systematic, comprehensive (genome-wide) characterization services of cancer-related genomic alterations.
 GCCs play a fundamental role in NCI research programs, providing DNA, RNA, and protein characterization services and depositing resulting data in the Genomic Data Commons for public use.
 Key goals include ensuring that standards are developed, implemented, continually improved, and maintained for genomic characterization services.

 Cutting Edge Informatics Tools for Illuminating the Druggable Genome